Quantum metric and localization in a quasicrystal: Methods

+We here illustrate the symmetries of the Fibonacci chain using a real-space renormalization-group approach.
+For that, it is useful to note that the quasicrystalline sequence of hopping terms $(t_n)$ can be obtained from successive concatenations of longer and longer approximants, following the Fibonacci recursion relation.
+This is a fully equivalent construction fo the Fibonacci chain to the `cut-and-project' method~\cite{jagannathan21}.
+The two shortest, trivial, approximants are $F_0 = t_S$ and $F_1 = t_L$, and then with all others obtained through the concatenations $F_n = F_{n-2}F_{n-1}$.
+Thus, the shortest non-trivial approximants are

+This recursive construction makes the Fibonacci chain automatically self-similar.
+For example, $F_2$ appears three times in $F_5$, $F_3$ appears twice, and $F_4$ once.
+The self-similarity is also seen from the fact that each approximant can be obtained from the previous, shorter one using the inflation rules~\cite{jagannathan21}

+As a direct consequence, the Hamiltonian, and thus the energy spectrum and wave functions, also become self-similar, as illustrated in Fig.~\ref{fig:chainfrac}.

-In order to understand the strong relation between the quantum metric and the gap label, and thus understand why the quantum metric is a natural measure of localization in quasicrystals, it is useful to discuss the renormalization group scheme that relates different approximants of the Fibonacci chain and their gap structure.
-Due to the scale-invariance properties of the Fibonacci chain, its eigenstates inherit a cascade of symmetries at all scales~\cite{piechon95, morfonios2014,mace17}.
-We here illustrate these symmetries using a real-space renormalization-group approach.
-Figure~\ref{fig:renorm} summarizes the band structures of the first few approximants of the Fibonacci chain under PBCs, with the corresponding local symmetry eigenvalues, with $H_n$ being the set of symmetry eigenvalues of the bands obtained from the approximant $F_n$.
+Figure~\ref{fig:renorm} summarizes the band structures of the first few approximants of the Fibonacci chain under PBCs, with the corresponding local symmetry eigenvalues, with $H_n$ being the set of symmetry eigenvalues of the bands obtained for approximant $F_n$.
 The shortest approximants $F_0$ and $F_1$ have just one type of bonds, and thus form only one band.
 All sites are thus local symmetry centers of the chain and the band can be said to have an atomic symmetry, which we denote by "o".
 The next approximant $F_2$ corresponds to the SSH polyacetylen chain~\cite{ssh1979}.
 In this approximant, the local symmetry centers lie on the bond, and the spectrum thus decomposes into two molecular bands lying on a dimer, one symmetric ($+$) and one antisymmetric ($-$) with respect to the bond center.
 The first non-trivial approximant $F_3$ (under PBC) hosts two kinds of local environments: atomic sites ($t_L\cdot t_L$ chain segments), and molecular dimers ($t_L\cdot t_S\cdot t_L$).
 Thus, its spectrum decomposes into an atomic band (o) localized on atomic sites, flanked in energy by the molecular symmetric ($+$) and antisymmetric ($-$) bands occupying dimers.